The Grapefruit Diet – Myth or Magic?

-The grapefruit diet – does it have any place in the bodybuilding and fitness world?
+The grapefruit diet – does it have any place in the bodybuilding?

 Beginning in the 1940s, people raved about the benefits of consuming grapefruit.
 The original Grapefruit Diet was based on an alleged magical compound that when eaten with protein theoretically triggered fat burning, leading to subsequent weight loss.
 Unfortunately, it was soon discovered that the success of this diet that restricted participants to approximately 1200 calories a day was primarily based on fluid loss.
 The outcome: the lost weight quickly returned as soon as the dieter went back to a regular regime.
 This alone led to discrediting the grapefruit diet in the world of long-term weight loss.